opensearch-project/dashboards-notebooks/notebooks/docs/dev/Kibana-Notebooks-Design-Proposal.md

       - [Interpreter APIs](http://zeppelin.apache.org/docs/0.9.0-preview1/usage/rest_api/interpreter.html) Get interpreter settings, create/update/restart/delete interpreter setting
       - [Notebook APIs](http://zeppelin.apache.org/docs/0.9.0-preview1/usage/rest_api/notebook.html) Create/update/restart/delete noteboooks and paragraphs
       - Provides inter-paragraph communication capabilities
-      - Can be setup to provide Elasticsearch and ODFE-SQL interpreters
+      - Can be setup to provide OpenSearch and ODFE-SQL interpreters
       - Can be connected with python environment to use ML/plot libraries

 ### **5.3 Data Model**

-- **Default Backend Notebook Schema:** Each notebook object contains it’s name, unique id, date of creation/modification, Kibana Notebooks plugin version and an array of paragraphs.
+- **Default Backend Notebook Schema:** Each notebook object contains it’s name, unique id, date of creation/modification, OpenSearch Dashboards Notebooks plugin version and an array of paragraphs.
 The paragraphs contain their unique id, date of creation/modification and input/output cells.
 An input cell contains a code or text and it’s type (markdown/visualization).
 Each paragraph contains an array of outputs, this is an array as execution of code can result into multiple outputs like a text with an image.
 Each output contains the type of output, result value and execution time.

 ![Default Notebooks](images/Default_Notebooks_Schemav2.png)

 ### **5.4 WorkFlows**

 - **Default Backend -** _View Notebooks:_ View notebooks operation is responsible for loading the sidemenu with folder tree.
 When user loads the plugin a call is made to the backend server.
-The default backend fetches all the notebooks from “.notebooks” Elasticsearch index and responds with notebook Ids and paths.
+The default backend fetches all the notebooks from “.notebooks” OpenSearch index and responds with notebook Ids and paths.
 This response load is then used to populate the folder tree with default parser on UI.

   ![View Notebook](images/default_view_notebook.png)

 - **Default Backend -** _Create/Edit/Delete Notebooks_: All the other notebook operations like create/delete/clone/import/export and editing paragraphs in notebooks use this workflow.
 When a use interacts with these notebook functionalities a backend request is made with payload [like paragraphInput, paragraphId] if necessary.
-The default backend first searches the “.notebooks” Elasticsearch index to get the current state of the notebook.
+The default backend first searches the “.notebooks” OpenSearch index to get the current state of the notebook.
 Once fetched/searched, it performs the required operation and then indexes/updates/deletes the notebook.
 After the successful completion of operations a response is sent back to the UI with either whole or partial notebook information (as required) and parsed by default parser taking the notebook schema into consideration.

   ![View Notebook](images/default_operation_notebook.png)